New on Bloomberg Connects: Five London Arts Organizations to Explore from Anywhere

 Delve Into Sculpture in the City’s Artworks

 Now in its ninth edition, Sculpture in The City (SITC) is an urban sculpture trail set within the historic square mile of London’s financial district.
 With 113 artworks shown to date, SITC has made all current and former exhibits available on its Bloomberg Connects guide.
-The guide includes a number of activities for children and families, including stories about each artwork in a “Family Trail” section and creative learning resources to help younger children hone their skills through drawing, sketching, and quiz challenges.
+The guide includes a number of activities for children and families, and creative learning resources to help younger children hone their skills through drawing, sketching, and quiz challenges.

 Immerse Yourself in London’s Contemporary Art Scene at Whitechapel Gallery

 For more than a century, London’s Whitechapel Gallery has exhibited cutting-edge contemporary art including collaborations with artists from around the world reflecting on global issues and current events.
 The gallery’s Bloomberg Connects guide celebrates its storied history with video and audio guides of headline exhibitions, guest collections, and archived works from as far back as the 1970s.
 Users can also re-watch past events on wide-ranging topics like “The Art of Improvisation” and “The Play of Ideas.”

 Pull Back the Curtain at the National Theatre

 Performing arts lovers missing the stage can immerse themselves in the rich history of London’s iconic National Theatre with virtual backstage tours, exhibitions, and exclusive behind-the-scenes interviews.
 App users can explore virtual exhibitions such as “Black Plays at the National Theatre,” which tells the story of how Black writers and directors have used theatre to explore issues at the heart of society.
 National Theatre’s Bloomberg Connects guide also includes information about accessing the National Theatre at Home streaming platform, through which you can watch National Theatre Live recordings filmed in high definition.